How CIOs can lead the charge on dealing with digital disruption.

 CMOs can offer insight into customer and market behavior.
 They will also be able to identify potential indicators and will probably have the staff with the skills to analyze the data.
 In return, CIOs can offer CMOs institutional knowledge about IT systems and why certain systems are set up the way they are to provide perspective on how a potential disruption challenges the status quo.

 Once a disruption is identified, the organization must figure out its response.

-Learn more about how to respond to disruption in the full research How to Recognize, Prioritize and respond to Digital Disruption.
+Learn more about how to respond to disruption in the full research How to Recognize, Prioritize and respond to Digital Disruption by Janelle Hill.
 This research is part of the Gartner Trend Insight Report “Digital Disruption and the New Disruptors: Recognize, Prioritize and Respond,” a collection of research analyzing the impact of digital disruption on enterprises and technology service providers.

 Make Digital Business Transformation a Practical Reality: A Gartner Trend Insight Report

 The executive ambition for growth from digital business is primed and it's time to execute.
 CIOs leading digital business transformations...Read Free Research

 A Startup's Guide to Navigate Digital Disruption in Healthcare